 What is a Care Manager?

-Gene Marchi is a Charter Member of the Professional Fiduciary Association of California and has served on the Board of Directors of that organization.
+Gene Marchi and David Levin deliver a unique pairing of diverse skills.
+Gene is a Charter Member of the Professional Fiduciary Association of California and has served on the Board of Directors of that organization.
 Over his almost 30 years working as a leader in the field of elder care and fiduciary services, Gene has maintained a sterling reputation for honesty and integrity.
-In fact, the Superior Court of San Francisco mandates that all non-professional conservators attend Gene’s one-day workshop on conservatorships before they can be appointed as conservators.
-Gene has taught these court-mandated educational workshops in San Francisco for 20 years.
-An experienced administrative staff supports our clients to maintain records, calendars and accountings in compliance with the highest standards.
+As a trusts and estates attorney, David brings a valuable skill set and greater efficiency to his relationships with his clients and their attorneys.
+Additionally, Marchi Smith & Levin maintains larger administrative staff support than most professional fiduciaries, resulting in greater responsiveness to client needs and allowing the firm to maintain client records, calendars and accountings in compliance with the highest standards.

 How do I know if I need a Care Manager?

 You may need a Care Manager:

 - If you or your loved one is unable to manage all of the tasks inherent in running a household

 - If you are thinking that a move to a different living situation might be necessary

 - If you are thinking that isolation and/or a growing safety risk might be mounting issues